So, is the Bible to be viewed as a book that is inspired by God but with possible errors? Or is it inerrant?

 All scripture is inspired by God and is useful for teaching, for reproof, for correction, and for training in righteousness, so that everyone who belongs to God may be proficient, equipped for every good work.
 (NRSV)

-There remains the question of: What is scripture?
+There remains the bigger question of: What is scripture?
 (More on this in a moment).

-But remarkably, Paul’s authenticity is itself vouched for by none other than Peter – the disciple about which Paul once wrote (to a church in Galatia) that he (Paul) “opposed him (Peter) to his face.”
+Remarkably, the authenticity of Paul’s writings are vouched for by none other than Peter – the disciple about which Paul once wrote (to a church in Galatia) that he (Paul) “opposed him (Peter) to his face.”
 In the last paragraph of the second letter attributed to this initial leader of the post-resurrection church, the writer generally identified as Peter writes that:

 … our beloved brother Paul wrote to you according to the wisdom given him, speaking of this as he does in all his letters.
 There are some things in them hard to understand, which the ignorant and unstable twist to their own destruction, as they do the other scriptures.